sagishrieber/sketch-any-icon-fetcher/README.md

 # Sketch Icon Fetcher

+**UPDATE** (Mar 27 2017): Plugin fixed and now supports Sketch 41+ and added NEW functionality: Get any company logo by Clearbit API

 **UPDATE** (Feb 22,2016): Plugin fixed and now supports Sketch 3.5+

 **UPDATE** (Oct 18,2015): The plugin now also supports App Store and Google Play icons!